 - No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
 42 U.S.C. § 2000d

 - Under Title VI, StarTran customers who are not proficient in English are able to obtain a "Riders Guide" in these languages: Spanish, Arabic, Russian, Vietnamese, and Karen.
 This Ride Guide is free and available to the public upon request.
 Translation services are also free and available upon request.

-- How to File a Title VI Complaint?
+- How to File a Title VI or an ADA Complaint

 - Please complete and submit this form (57 K) to the City Ombudsman in the Mayor's Office at 555 South 10th Street, Suite 301, Lincoln NE 68508.
 If you have additional questions, please call the Ombudsman at 402-441-7511.